Devin Townsend: Playing style

 Townsend mainly uses Open C tuning for both six and seven string guitar.
 He now also uses Open B tuning and Open B flat tuning on his six string guitars.
 Townsend's technique varies from fingerpicking, power chords and polychords to sweep-picked arpeggios and tapping techniques.
 He is also known for his heavy use of reverb and delay effects.
 He has expressed that he has no taste for shred guitar, saying that "Musically it doesn't do anything for me" and that he only solos when he thinks that he can within the context of the song.

 Vocals

 Townsend employs a variety of vocal techniques in his work, including screaming, growling or even falsetto.
-His vocal range has been noted to be over 5 octaves and 3 notes (C2 to F#7), noting that he mainly masters 2nd and 5th octaves for clean but also raucous vocals and 5th to 7th octaves for purely screamed vocals.
 Daniel Lake of Decibel Magazine classifies Townsend's voice as a "semi-operatic tenor".

 Influences

 Townsend draws influence from a wide range of music genres, most prominently heavy metal.
 Townsend has cited, among others, Judas Priest, W.A.S.P., Broadway musicals, ABBA, new-age music, Zoviet France, King's X, Morbid Angel, Barkmarket, Grotus, Jane's Addiction, Fear Factory and Godflesh as his influences, and has also expressed his admiration for Meshuggah on several occasions, calling them "the best metal band on the planet".
 Townsend lists Paul Horn and Ravi Shankar as the "two most important musicians in his life".
 The two songs that Townsend credits with changing the way he thought about music are "The Burning Down" by King's X, and "Up the Beach" by Jane's Addiction.
 City was influenced by New York noise rock bands such as Foetus and Cop Shoot Cop, and The New Blacks influences were Meshuggah, and "more traditional metal" like Metallica.
 He is also influenced by orchestral and classical composers such as John Williams, Trevor Jones and Igor Stravinsky.